Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 VBeam Laser Treatment

 Aftercare: The wart will dry up in 1-2 weeks, and the site may turn black as it heals.
-Keep it clean, dry and sun-protected.
-You may experience some itching or bruising, but it will go away in a few days.
-Avoid picking at the area before it fully heals
+We advise patients to keep the treated area clean, dry and sun-protected.
+Some may experience itching or bruising, which will go away in a few days.

 Some warts respond immediately to VBeam laser treatment, but most cases require multiple sessions.